adriangs1996/morty/docs/guide/quick-start.md

 ## Installation

-Add Morty to your Gemfile:
+Add Mortymer to your Gemfile:

 ```ruby
 gem 'morty'